arjungandhi/arjungandhi.com/content/projects/internets/google-photos-hurts-me.md

 Listen, I know normally when I start projects I start off the deep end then keep going, but I swear.
 This one started out normal.

 All I wanted to do. was embed an itsy bitsy little carousel with my photos and videos a projects into this site.
 I keep my photos in google photos, because its good, and you know its **Google** they had this feature like 10 years ago or what ever with Picasa.
-There's no way they just chucked that feature out the windows and watch the world burn right? (<- *this is foreshadowing they totally fucking did those rat bastards*)
+There's no way they just chucked that feature out the windows and watch the world burn right? (<- *they totally fucking did those rat bastards*)

 # the katabasis